 We have conducted MATLAB simulations to evaluate the effectiveness of the proposed architecture.
-Second-order complex bandpass modulators with internal ADCs/DACs of 9-level resolution (in Figs. 2 and 4) were used for the simulation with the following three cases:
+Second-order complex bandpass modulators with internal ADCs/DACs of 9-level resolution (in Fig.2 and 4) were used for the simulation with the following three cases:

-1. An ideal modulator (in Figs. 2 or 4) without mismatches and nonlinearities.
+1) An ideal modulator (in Figs.2 or 4) without mismatches and nonlinearities.

-Table 1 Parameters for mismatches between I and Q paths.
+$a1Q=1 \times (1+0.03)$

-$a1I=1 \times (1 - 0.03)$ $a1Q=1 \times (1 + 0.03)$ $c1I=3 \times (1 + 0.014)$ $c1Q=3 \times (1 - 0.03)$ $dI=1/3 \times (1-0.03)$ $dQ=1/3 \times (1+0.02)$
+$c1Q=3 \times (1-0.03)$

-Fig. 5 Comparison of SNDRs of modulators with ideal DACs in three cases (parameters are those in Table 1).
+$dQ=1/3 \times (1+0.02)$

-- 2. A modulator in Fig. 2 with I and Q path mismatches whose parameters are shown in Table 1.
-Since the effect of mismatches in the second-stage filter is smaller, we form mismatches only for the first-stage filter in our simulation. - 3.
-A modulator that employs the proposed architecture (in Fig. 4) and whose mismatches and nonlinearities are the same as those in case 2.
+- 2) A modulator in Fig.2 with I and Q path mismatches whose parameters are shown in Table I. Since the effect of mismatches in the second-stage filter is smaller, we form mismatches only for the first-stage filter in our simulation. - A modulator that employs the proposed architecture (in Fig.4) and whose mismatches and nonlinearities are the same as those in case 2.

-Figure 5 shows the simulation result comparison for the SNDRs of the modulators in these three cases.
+Fig.5 shows the simulation result comparison for the SNDRs of the modulators in these three cases.
 In case 1, the SNDR of the ADC increases as OSR increases.
-However, in case 2 (where mismatch parameters between I and Q paths are shown in Table 1), SNDR saturates as OSR increases.
+However, in case 2 (where mismatch parameters between I and Q paths are shown in Table I), SNDR saturates as OSR increases.
 On the other hand, in case 3, SNDR improves because the mismatch effects are taken out of the signal band by dynamic matching.